Wrong doer, evil doer, worker of iniquity

 - Miniscule Rocking: Almost exclusively so until relatively recently.
 Their debut album goes through 10 songs in 10 minutes, the longest being just seven seconds short of two minutes..
 Hell Songs has only four out of ten songs go over two minutes.
 Until You Won't Get What You Want, they only had three songs go over 4 minutes, two of which came from their Self-Titled Album.

-- Mohs Scale of Rock and Metal Hardness: Generally in the 8-10 range, though some of their more conventional tracks can go down to a 6 or 7.
+- Mohs Scale of Rock and Metal Hardness: Generally in the 8-10 range, making them one of the few groups to climb up to those levels without harsh vocals, though some of their more conventional tracks can go down to a 6 or 7.

 - Mood Whiplash: "Flattery is a Bunch of Fucking Bullshit" abruptly switches from battering grindcore to a clean instrumental that wouldn't sound out of place on an American Football album.
 It's easily the gentlest moment in the band's entire catalog.